elewites/ExpenseManager/README.md

 as I am adding them to my monthly expense list
 4. As a user, I want to be able to view total expenses per category

+### Phase 2 User Stories
+1. As a user, when I select the quit option from the application menu, I want to be reminded to save the changes made to my budget manager.
+2. As a user, when I start my budget manager, I want to be given the option to load my expenses from file.